keremnalbant/python-detect-motocycles/README.md

 # Motocycle Detector
-# This code is detecting motocycles based on deep learning from related video.
+# This code is detecting motocycles based from related video.
 Takes screenshot and logs console as min:sec of the video when it sees.
 >>Used libraries: OpenCV2 and yolov3.